jbx-protocol/juice-contracts-v2/README.md

 This repo contains the Juicebox Protocol smart contracts.

-It was created at the time of the `V2` rewrite, which requires a full migration from `V1`. `V1` contracts are included for migration tests and posterity, but in general the repo is geared towards `V2` and beyond (e.g., deployment mechanism).
+It was created at the time of the `V2` rewrite, which requires a full migration from `V1`. `V1` contracts are included for migration tests and posterity, but in general the repo is geared towards `V2` and beyond.

 ## Deploy